Gkcoli/Gkcoli/README.md

 🧑‍💻 Working to have a Wealthy Lifestyle
 🌱 Learning about Machine Learning
 🌟 Main languages: Python & Java
-💀 Still Enhancing at: Figma & Html
+💀 Still Enhancing at: Figma & HTML
 ```

 <p align="center">